iggy-social/zksync-ecosystem/README.md

-# zkSync Ecosystem
+# zkSync Dapps List

-The unofficial zkSync Ecosystem directory maintained by the zkChat team.
+The unofficial zkSync Ecosystem directory maintained by the DappsList.net team.

 > The theme was developed by [Stoman](https://github.com/realstoman/vuejs-tailwindcss-portfolio).